California red-legged frog: Ecology and behavior

-This species has disappeared from an estimated 70% of its range, and is now only found in about 256 streams or drainages in 35 counties of California.
+Rana draytonii has disappeared from an estimated 70% of its range, and is now only found in about 256 streams or drainages in 35 counties of California.
 However, the species is still common along the coast, and most of its population declines are in the Sierra Nevada and Southern California.
 The California red-legged frog is an important food source for the endangered San Francisco garter snake in San Mateo County.
 The California newt is often found with this species due to sharing habitat requirements and the newt's eating their eggs.
 The California red-legged frog primarily eats earthworms, beetles, flies, and other winged insects.
 There have been instances where the species was viewed as preying on juvenile snakes, small mammals such as mice, and other frogs and tadpoles.

 Breeding occurs from late December to early April.
 The male frog's advertisement call is a series of a few small grunts, usually given while swimming around underwater.
 Choruses are weak and easily missed.
 The adult California red-legged frog is nocturnal, while juvenile frogs are both nocturnal and active during the daytime.
 The species inhabits dense, shrubby, or emergent riparian vegetation and still or slow-moving perennial and ephemeral water bodies that also serve as breeding sites.
 This species has been noted to utilize upland habitats as adults near aquatic areas (such as creeks).
 They often use these zones for basking and searching for prey.
 They prefer tall plants such as cattails for protection and to lay eggs.

 The tadpoles (larvae) of this species may metamorphose into frogs within about 7 months of hatching from the egg, or may overwinter, taking up to 13 months.
 This is a recent discovery, which may have management implications for the species, particularly when aquatic habitat undergoes modification.

 The California red-legged frog exhibits several behaviors when approached by predators.
 They either stay immobile, quickly leap into vegetation in an upland habitat or a water source nearby, or, rarely, give off an alarm call to indicate danger.
 They have also been seen demonstrating the unken reflex when caught.